-So be fair to yourself : Think before you commit.
-I don’t think it worthwhile for patients to just have one visit.
+Before you make an appointment be fair to yourself : think before you commit.
+I don’t think it is worthwhile for patients to just have one visit.
 To hopefully get to the root of a significant problem and have a good patient outcome requires several consultations, laboratory investigations and medical/nutraceutical treatment

-If you have worrisome symptoms, it is crucial you first see your GP to have serious illnesses ruled out – you don’t want to be going off trying to treat a brain tumour with functional medicine as a primary treatment – so see your GP first.
+If you have worrisome symptoms, before you make an appointment, it is crucial you first see your GP to have serious illnesses ruled out – you don’t want to be going off trying to treat a brain tumour with functional medicine as a primary treatment – so see your GP first.
 GPs are well-trained and skilled as acute diagnosticians.

 There are no magic secret cures for e.g. cancer.
 We get regular phone calls from individuals wishing to treat their cancer with ozone.
-There is strong anecdotal evidence that ozone both reduces the side-effects of chemotherapy, helps the patient feel better during chemotherapy, and may increase the effectiveness of chemotherapy. but Ireland being a country which is rather closed to new therapies I always ask patients to first get consent from their oncologist which is rarely forthcoming.
+There is strong anecdotal evidence that ozone both reduces the side-effects of chemotherapy, helps the patient feel better during chemotherapy, and may increase the effectiveness of chemotherapy.
+But Ireland , a country which is rather closed to new therapies, I always ask patients to first get consent from their oncologist which is rarely forthcoming.

 Your GP is the go-to person for any acute health problems.

-I very regularly prescribe antifungals when there is laboratory or clinical evidence of fungal infection.
+- I very rarely prescribe anti fungals when there is laboratory or clinical evidence of fungal infection.

-I do not prescribe antidepressants, sleeping pills, tranquilizers.
+- I do not prescribe antidepressants, sleeping pills or tranquilizers.

-If you want to have the standard treatment for Lyme disease, then your GP or an infectious diseases doctor is the correct person to consult.
+If you want to have the standard treatment for Lyme disease, then before you make your appointment, your GP or an infectious diseases doctor is the correct person to consult.